Worms & worming: protecting your dog

 Pregnant or nursing bitch

-The right habits day to day
+The right habits, day to day

-Let the vet choose the wormer
+Ask your vet to choose the wormer

-Note the dates in your diary
+Put the dates in your diary

-Pick up fresh droppings
+Pick up fresh poo

-Wash hands, especially children's
+Wash hands, children's especially

-Recognising the worms you can see
+Recognising the worms you can actually see

 When you do see something, here's what it corresponds to.
-The reverse isn't true: seeing nothing doesn't mean there are no worms.

 Small segments like grains of rice